Cauchy-Davenport type theorems for semigroups: Acknowledgments

 \section{Acknowledgments}

-The author is grateful to Carlo Sanna (Universit\`a di Torino) for a detailed proof-reading of the paper and Alain Plagne (Centre de Math\'ematiques Laurent Schwartz, \'Ecole Polytechnique) for invaluable comments.
+The author is grateful to Carlo Sanna (Universit\`a di Torino, IT) for a detailed proof-reading of the paper, to Alain Plagne (CMLS, \'Ecole polytechnique, FR) for useful comments, and to an anonymous referee for many valuable suggestions.